A multispecies birth-death-immigration process and its diffusion approximation: Introduction

-It is worth pointing out that, as a byproduct of our investigations, we are able to provide some new results which are of interest in other fields of mathematics.
-Indeed, in Section \ref{section:3} \\ {\em (i)\/} we obtain a closed form of the number of permutations of $\{1,\ldots , n\}$ with $k$ components, also known as number of permutations with $k-1$ global descents; \\ {\em (ii)\/} we prove a new series form of the polylogarithm function expressed in terms of the Gauss hypergeometric function.
+It is worth pointing out that, as a byproduct of our investigations, in Section \ref{section:3} we provide some new results of wide interest in mathematics, i.e.\ a closed form of the number of permutations of $\{1,\ldots , n\}$ with $k$ components, also known as the number of permutations with $k-1$ global descents, and a new series form of the polylogarithm function expressed in terms of the Gauss hypergeometric function.